-1.1.2.
+1.2.2.
 Data processing and analysis

 Peak deconvolution and identification of metabolic signatures from raw mass data (GC-MS) was conducted using R studio and annotated Golm metabolome database (GMD) package (http://gmd.mpimp-golm.mpg.de/download/).
-Detected metabolic features were identified by erah (R package) using an annotated GMD.11 All features with a match factor (MF) >90% and fold change (FC) <1/1.5 and/or >1.5 were included for further statistical analysis.
+Detected metabolic features were identified by erah (R package) using an annotated GMD.11 All features with a match factor (MF) >90% were included for further statistical analysis.
 The generated metabolic data were normalized using % area normalization.
 In this case, the sum of all peak areas in the chromatogram was assumed as 100%.
 Afterwards, the individual peak areas were calculated according to this 100% area.
 The data were pretreated by log10 transformation to reduce heteroscedasticity and multiplicative effects, and Pareto scaling was performed to minimize the relative importance of large values.

-Post-hoc Fisher's Least Significant Difference (LSD) test was employed following significant ANOVA results to identify specific group differences.
-A two-tailed distribution with heteroscedastic variance was assumed for p-value calculations.
-Significance levels were defined as *p < 0.05.
-All data were normalized prior to analysis.
-Metabolites with statistically significant changes compared to the unexposed control (fold change > 1.5 or < 0.666) were selected for further investigation.
+Untargeted metabolomics data were processed and analyzed using MetaboAnalyst 6.0.
 Multivariate analysis of metabolite abundance ratios (principal component analysis (PCA), orthogonal partial least squares-discriminant analysis (OPLS-DA), variable importance in projection (VIP)) as well as metabolic enrichment and pathway analysis were performed by uploading normalized data to MetaboAnalyst 6.0.

+For univariate statistical comparisons, specific criteria were applied based on the type of analysis.
+For two-group comparisons (t-tests), metabolites were considered altered if their raw p-value was below 0.1 and met a fold-change threshold of 1.5.
+For multiple-group comparisons using one-way ANOVA, the overall significance of metabolites was determined with an FDR-adjusted p-value cutoff of 0.1.
+For post-hoc analyses following parametric ANOVA (e.g., Fisher's LSD), a raw p-value cutoff of 0.05 was applied for specific group differences.

+For the initial identification of individual differentially regulated metabolites for visualization in volcano plots (as presented in Supplementary Figures) and their listing in Supplementary Tables S2-S4, metabolites were considered to be altered if they met the aforementioned criteria.
+These criteria were applied following the specific settings within MetaboAnalyst 6.0.

+For metabolic pathway analysis, the Hypergeometric Test was used as the enrichment method, and appropriate multiple testing corrections (e.g., False Discovery Rate - FDR using the Benjamini-Hochberg method) were consistently applied, with FDR values for identified pathways reported in the corresponding supplementary tables.

 Data visualization was performed using SankeyMATIC software to create a Sankey diagram.

-1.2.
+1.3.
 Targeted Metabolomics (Lipidomics)